-There for you in the morning rush, and waiting for you again at the end of the day to unwind, the master bath vanity wears many hats for your needs.
-Not all vanities are created equal, however, so when you are considering changing yours, there are several important questions to discuss with your partner and designer.
+There for you in the morning rush and waiting again at the end of the day to unwind, the master bath vanity wears many hats for you and your partner's needs each day.
+When you are considering changing yours, there are several important questions to discuss with your partner and designer.
 A great vanity, one that works for you and brings the right level of aesthetic flavor to your space, is an important cornerstone to having a bathroom you love.

 One Sink or Two?

 Some master bathrooms are going to be too small to accommodate anything other than a single vanity with one sink.
-In those cases, if it's a shared bathroom, the following questions are going to be much more important to the overall success of the vanity for you both.
+In those cases, the following questions are going to be much more important to the overall success of the vanity for you both.

 Not all vanities are going to need storage.
-Some bathrooms can be outfitted with additional cabinetry, medicine cabinets, or closets that hold the majority of bathroom items.
+Some bathrooms can be outfitted with additional cabinetry that holds the majority of bathroom items away from the sink area.
 For these bathrooms, the vanity can be a stylish pedestal or floating sink.
 When storage space is at a premium, however, or when having storage at the sink is more efficient for the homeowner, there are hundreds of options.
 Traditionally, vanity storage is placed under the counter, in a combination of cabinets with interior shelving and drawers.
 It's also possible to place a half-depth cabinet above the counter.
-This is great for double vanities, as it serves as a visual boundary between the two sinks.
+This is great for double vanities, as it can serve as a visual boundary between the two sinks.

-Modern bath design has facilitated the evolution of the bathroom sink from the standard drop-in unit to a variety of vessels that can convey a style or theme nearly on their own.
-The above-counter vessel bowl sink is a beautiful style option, but it comes with its own set of considerations and maintenance requirements.
+From the standard drop-in unit to a variety of vessels that can convey a style or theme nearly on their own, there's no shortage of options when it comes to the sink.
+The vessel bowl sink is a beautiful style option, but it comes with its own set of considerations and maintenance requirements.
 In recent decades, the under-mount sink has become a go-to for bathrooms.
-Cleanup is easier with this type of sink, since there is no barrier or lip between the bowl and the counter.
+Cleanup is easier with this type of sink since there is no barrier or lip between the bowl and the counter.
 Bathroom sinks also do not need to be large, which can provide some leeway and options for placement on the vanity.

 If you are opting for a vanity with a counter (instead of anything like a single-piece pedestal), then you will need to select a countertop material.
-In very technical terms, the term "vanity" actually applies to the combination of cabinet and countertop in the bathroom.
 Just like in the kitchen, some counter materials are going to be better choices in terms of maintenance and bathroom application, while others are going to have higher maintenance requirements but offer greater design appeal.
 Granite and quartz are ideal options that come in a huge variety of colors to work with almost every design scheme.
 A solid surface material, such as Corian, is another option.
-Solid surface materials have seen improvements in the last few years as the changing technology has made more natural colors easier to achieve.

 Mirrors & Lighting?

 When it comes to mirrors, the style of the vanity is going to dictate a bit.
 For example, if you have a double sink vanity with a storage cabinet in between you will need two mirrors.
 If it's a single sink vanity, one large one should suffice.
 Consider whether the mirror should double as a medicine cabinet, or if you'd like it in a nice frame.
 Mirrors can also be outfitted with lights for additional illumination.
-The bottom line is that a mirror should work for both users, so size and height position on the wall should be the first considerations.
+Remember that a shared mirror should work for both users, so size and height position on the wall should be the first considerations.